JWIG User Manual

 JWIG defaults to MySQL, so if you use MySQL as your database, you will not need to set the dialect.
 The dialect classes for the most popular databases can be found on this list:

-Microsoft SQL Serverorg.hibernate.dialect.SQLServerDialect
+Microsoft SQL Server org.hibernate.dialect.SQLServerDialect

 For the full list, please the refer to the Hibernate documentation

-To set the database dialect, set the property 'hibernate.dialect' in either jwig.properties or using the setProperty method on WebSite.
+To set the database dialect, use the JWIG configuration property 'hibernate.dialect'.
 Please refer to Section 9 for details on configuration.

 Second you will have to set the class name for your JDBC driver.
 Again this is done for MySQL.
 If you use another database, please set the property 'hibernate.connection.driver_class' in the same way as above to the qualified name of you driver class.
 This class name can be found on the web site of the JDBC driver.